Amnesty International had independent investigations leading to 5 senior leaders resigning.

 I always shudder when big companies refer to themselves as “family”.
 Especially those that exploit their employees behind the smiley facade.
 Psychology and manipulation of large corporations these days.

-This may be the reason a customer complained on Twitter of the unusual shortness of staff, if this is the South Terminal of Gatwick she was at.
+And this may be the reason a customer complained on Twitter of the unusual shortness of staff, if this is the South Terminal of Gatwick she was at.
 Pret shops are often short staffed, and when an emergency happens, there’s no backup.
 Even just 1 staff member calling sick puts enormous pressure on the rest of the team as Pret loves to staff very tightly to maximize profit and squeeze the life blood out of staff.
 The Job-center Tweets have increased lately on Gatwick positions.
 If this is the South Terminal, staff may have been upset of the death and called sick or quit as it isn’t unusual for staff to just walk out and never come back:

 I almost died after what I went through in Pret.
 Full story in below interview.